• Skip to primary navigation

 See, I've had a bag of Bob's Red Mill hazelnut flour sitting in my fridge for nearly a year!
 My original thought was a hazelnut bread or muffin recipe, but then the holidays came around and cookies felt like a must.
 Everyone loves a cookie!

-I may be slightly biased, but this is the BEST gluten free hazelnut cookie recipe because these cookies are:
+I may be slightly biased, but this is the BEST gluten free hazelnut cookie recipe.
+Try them, and I'm sure you'll agree!

-This healthy hazelnut Christmas cookie recipe is Paleo friendly and easily made keto depending on the type of sugar/sweetener and chocolate chips you use.
+This healthy hazelnut cookies are paleo friendly and easily made keto depending on the type of sugar/sweetener and chocolate chips you use.

 Here's what you need: